DataQualityCommittee/dqc_us_rules/README.md

 * Download the latest version of [Arelle](http://arelle.org/download/) to your environment and install.
 * Download the latest release of the [DQC plugin (v5 or later)](https://github.com/DataQualityCommittee/dqc_us_rules/releases)
-* Extract the "xule" folder from the archive to the plugin directory of Arelle in your environment.
+* Extract the archive and copy the "xule" folder and its contents from the archive to the plugin directory of Arelle in your environment.
+* Copy the "aniso8601" to the root of the Arelle install in your environment.
 * Confirm the DQC Arelle plugin is installed by running `arelleCmdLine --plugins xule` to return:

 ```